 E. Student Financial Assistance - http://finaid.ucf.edu/ - The University of Central Florida's Office of Student Financial Assistance, a unit within Student Development and Enrollment Services, is dedicated to supporting UCF's mission and goals through the efficient delivery of student aid, including the goal to create a diverse and inclusive learning environment.
 The Office of Student Financial Assistance provides UCF students with a comprehensive offering of financial assistance options to support student success and the attainment of a university degree.
 UCF participates in the Federal Direct Loan Program.
 Direct Loans are low-interest educational loans administered through the U.S. Department of Education, which consists of the Federal Stafford, PLUS, and Grad PLUS Loans.
-By participating in this program, UCF agrees to comply with all federal nondiscrimination statutes and regulations, including Title VI of the Civil Rights Act of 1964 (barring discrimination on the basis of race, color or national origin), Title IX of the Education Amendments of 1972 (barring discrimination on the basis of sex), Section 504 of the Rehabilitation Act of 1973 (barring discrimination on the basis of physical handicap), and the Age Discrimination Act of 1975.
+By participating in this program, UCF agrees to comply with all federal nondiscrimination statutes and regulations, including Title VI of the Civil Rights Act of 1964 (barring discrimination on the basis of race, color or national origin), Title IX of the Education Amendments of 1972 (barring discrimination on the basis of physical handicap), and the Age Discrimination Act of 1975.